janderson4671/byu-cs460-f2022-1/hw-app-layer/README.md

     domain name in the URL)?
  4. In HTTP request 4, was a cookie sent by the client?
 Why or why not?
  5. In HTTP request 5, was a cookie sent by the client?
 Why or why not?
+ 6. In HTTP request 6, was a cookie sent by the client?
+Why or why not?
- 6. What was the response code associated with request 6?
+ 7. What was the response code associated with request 6?
 Why?
- 7. What was the response code associated with request 7?
+ 8. What was the response code associated with request 7?
 Why was it different than that of request 6?
- 8. What was the response code associated with request 8?
+ 9. What was the response code associated with request 8?
 Why was it different than that of request 7?